Banane9/MonkeyLoader/README.md

 *A convenience and extendability focused mod loader using NuGet packages.*

+> [!WARNING]
+> The main MonkeyLoader project is now maintained on the 'MonkeyModdingTroop' organization [here](https://github.com/MonkeyModdingTroop/MonkeyLoader).
+> The Resonite Integration is now maintained on the 'ResoniteModdingGroup' organization [here](https://github.com/ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite)

 ## What's this?

 MonkeyLoader is a mod loader that aims to combine easy usability for developers and users,